Bring Your Own KG: Self-Supervised Program Synthesis for Zero-Shot KGQA: Method

 i.e. the task of predicting the query sequence $x$ given an output sequence $y$ from $T$, along with a new instruction $I^{-1}$ for the inverse task and, optionally, an inverted demonstration set $D^{-1}$.
 For e.g., for the task of query generation, the inverse task is program synthesis.
 The new prediction is then given by

 Scoring $T^{-1}$ for a single $y$ requires only one forward pass to get the next-token logit distribution at each position, allowing efficient computation of the log-probability score of the fixed-sequence $x$ given $y$.
 Scores over the entire set $\textbf{y}_\mathrm{cands}$ can simply be computed using a batched forward pass.
-Our experiments (\S{\ref{subsubsec:analysis-inv_consistency_q_reranking}}) confirm that inverse-consistency improves generation accuracy, enabling \method to use smaller models to scale exploration.
-We also note the close relation with PMI scoring \citep{holtzman2021surface} but show that it does not exhibit equivalent behavior in practice (see Appendix~\ref{app: inv_pmi_comparison}).
+Inverse-consistency indeed improves generation accuracy (\ref{subsubsec:analysis-inv_consistency_q_reranking}) and enables \method to use smaller models to scale exploration.
+We also note the close relation with PMI-scoring \citep{holtzman2021surface}, but observe differing behavior in practice (see~\ref{app: inv_pmi_comparison}).